adoptium/temurin-build/RELEASING.md

 2. Choose the second latest openjdk tag without the `_adopt` suffix (unless it is the same as the latest in which case keep going backwards..) in the adoptium/jdkNNu repository that you are using for the dry run.
 3. Ensure that the branch of aqa_tests has been created for this release.
 4. Update [testenv/testenv.properties](https://github.com/adoptium/aqa-tests/blob/master/testenv/testenv.properties) in the branch of aqa-tests to point to the tag as the JDKnn_BRANCH e.g. `jdk-17.0.x+y` (i.e. not `dev`)
-5. Get an Adoptium administrator to create the `-dryrun` tag to build in the adoptium mirror, as in the following example:
+5. Get an Adoptium administrator to create the `-dryrun-ga` tag to build in the adoptium mirror, as in the following example:

 <!-- markdownlint-disable-next-line MD036 -->
 **IMPORTANT: trial tag MUST be something that is sorted before `-ga`.
 Recommended format: "-dryrun-ga"**